mandos-keygen — Generate key and password for Mandos client and server.

 for the section header.
 All other options are ignored,

 and no key is created.
+Note: white space is stripped from

 --passfile